 Transport and the Environment

-/in DidYouKnow-MOST, Uncategorized @caThis month we have caught up with one of our own professors – José Francisco Vidal.
+/in DidYouKnow-MOST, Maritime Transport, Uncategorized @caThis month we have caught up with one of our own professors – José Francisco Vidal.
 With the Escola since its founding, José Francisco was the head of the Shortsea Promotion Centre Spain before retiring and continuing to contribute to the field through consulting services.
 Below you can read his thoughts on the current situation of transport through an environmental lens.